Written by Michael VanDerLaan

 Overlapping grip - where the bottom hand pinky finger is placed resting on top of the index finger of the top hand.

-An easy way to learn the correct golf grip is to use a training aid like the Straight Stick, which has a grip trainer molded into the training aid.
+An easy way to learn the correct golf grip is to use a training aid like the Click Stick, which has a grip trainer molded into the training aid.

-There are many intricacies that a golf coach can cover IF you have a grip problem or have never gripped a club before, but the main variation you will adjust is known as grip “strength.”
+There are many intricacies that a golf coach can cover IF you have a grip problem or have never gripped a club before, but the main variation you will adjust is known as grip “strength", which is measured as a weak grip, neutral grip, or strong grip.
 (Not to be confused with grip pressure.)

 Grip strength basically correlates to how the face of the club is aligned with the palms.
 Matching the strength of your grip to you swing is as easy as experimenting until you are hitting the golf ball straight!